-At Tier 2, schools provide small group, standardized academic interventions or targeted behavioral or mental health supports using validated intervention programs to support students identified as at-risk through screening.
+Tier 2 is small group, standardized interventions that target academic, social, emotional, and behavioral needs using validated programs to support students identified as at-risk.

 Indicator 1 3 5 Evidence-Based Intervention Tier 2 interventions are not evidence based in content areas and grade levels where they are available.
 Some Tier 2 interventions are evidence based in content areas and grade levels where they are available.
 All Tier 2 interventions are evidence based in content areas and grade levels where they are available.
 Complements Core Instruction Tier 2 interventions are poorly aligned with core instruction and incorporate different topics that do not directly support core program learning objectives at Tier 1.
 Tier 2 interventions incorporate foundational skills, but only occasionally align with the learning objectives of core curriculum and instruction at Tier 1.
 Tier 2 interventions are well aligned with core instruction and incorporate foundational skills that support the learning objectives of core curriculum and instruction at Tier 1.
 Instructional Characteristics None or only one of the following conditions is met: (1) interventions are standardized; (2) Tier 2 interventions are led by staff trained in the intervention according to developer requirements; and (3) group size and dosage are optimal (according to research) for the age and needs of students.
 Two of the following conditions are met: (1) interventions are standardized; (2) Tier 2 interventions are led by staff trained in the intervention according to developer requirements; and (3) group size and dosage are optimal (according to research) for the age and needs of students.
 All three of the following conditions are met: (1) interventions are standardized; (2) Tier 2 interventions are led by staff trained in the intervention according to developer requirements; and (3) group size and dosage are optimal (according to research) for the age and needs of students.
 Addition to Tier 1 Core Programming Tier 2 interventions replace Tier 1 core programming and instruction.
 Tier 2 interventions sometimes supplement Tier 1 and sometimes replace Tier 1 core programming and instruction.
 Tier 2 interventions supplement Tier 1 core programming and instruction.